What is Litecoin?

 Recently both Bitcoin and Litecoin implemented SegWit.
-Segregated Witness was a much-anticipated update and proposed solution to the bitcoin scalability problem.
-The update allows Litecoin to act as a testbed for running the Lightening Network.
+Segregated Witness was a much-anticipated update and a proposed solution to the Bitcoin scalability problem.
+The update allows Litecoin to act as a testbed for running the Lightning Network.
 Should this be successful then the same will be applied to Bitcoin.

 The Lightning Network will be on Litecoin!

 The Litecoin devs are really excited to work with Lightning Labs on such an exciting technology. https://t.co/XGDp6XHRXV

 — Charlie Lee [LTC⚡] (@SatoshiLite) May 3, 2017

 The Lightning Network technology has to potential to introduce a brand new era for cryptocurrency in general.
 The technology would eliminate the need to wait for on-chain confirmations.
 This means that transactions will be lightning fast and the fees will be reduced even further.
 At the beginning of 2018, the Lightning Network reached 1,000 Mainnet Payment Channels.
 You can see a map of the network and follow it’s progress here.